-For more than a quarter-century, the annual King Harbor Holiday Boat Parade lights up the Redondo Beach harbor along Harbor Drive with festively decorated boats and stand up paddleboards (SUPs) parading with sparkling, colored lights and seasonal decorations.
-The 2022 theme is "Into the Lights," honoring first responders and the medical profession for their sacrifices during the COVID era.
+For more than a quarter-century, the annual King Harbor Holiday Boat Parade lights up the Redondo Beach harbor along Harbor Drive with festively decorated boats parading with sparkling, colored lights and seasonal decorations.
+The 2023 theme is "It's a Wonderful Life," honoring first responders during the 2022-23 storms.

-Taking place on Saturday, December 10, the Holiday Boat Parade is free and can be viewed from popular locations like the King Harbor Marina / Moonstone Park, Portofino Hotel and Seaside Lagoon Seawall.
-The parade starts with SUP/paddlecraft at 4:30pm and the decorated boats follow at 5:30pm.
+Taking place at 5:30pm on Saturday, December 9, the Holiday Boat Parade is free and can be viewed from popular locations like the King Harbor Marina / Moonstone Park, Portofino Hotel and Seaside Lagoon Seawall.

-For detailed information on tickets, locations and schedules, visit the Rose Parade website.
+For detailed information on tickets, locations and schedules, visit the Tournament of Roses website.